A Lifting Theorem for Hybrid Classical-Quantum Communication Complexity: Introduction

 \item Lifting theorems for both classical and quantum communication complexity have been established for a variety of gadget functions.
 However, our proofs critically rely on the linearity property of the inner-product gadget.
 A natural question is therefore whether our results can be generalized to other gadget functions.

 \item This work studies the hybrid classical-quantum communication model, in which players exchange classical messages and quantum messages.
 What about the quantum-classical communication model, where quantum communication comes first?
-Is it possible to prove a trade-off for this model?
+Is it possible to prove a trade-off for this model, or more generally, for any model that consists of a constant number of alternating purely classical phases and purely quantum phases?

 \item Proving a query-to-communication lifting theorem with a constant-sized gadget for classical communication complexity is a major open problem in communication complexity.
 Nevertheless, is it possible to prove a lifting theorem for a certain class of outer functions $f$?
 For instance, can we prove a tight trade-off for $f=\mathsf{OR}$?
 It would imply a trade-off for \textsf{SET DISJOINTNESS}, a central problem in communication complexity~\cite{KS92,Raz92,BJKS04,Raz03,She14}, whose trade-off between classical and quantum communication in hybrid communication complexity is widely open.